legends2k/blog/content/post/hello_world.md

 > Every master was once a beginner.

-Remembering this fact, building intuition should be the prime effort of teachers; for once the learner is hooked, they would naturally delve into the details -- rigour -- of the subject.
-I belong to the camp that says sacrifing rigour for intuition is OK.
+Remembering this fact, building intuition should be the prime effort of teachers; for once the learner is hooked, delving into the details -- rigour -- of the subject would naturally follow.
+So I belong to the camp that says sacrifing rigour for intuition is OK.
 My intention is to not just write.
 I believe mere words are not enough to get the idea through; images and interactive content are essential.

 [Better Explained]: http://betterexplained.com/